HRDAG/form-extraction/write/hand/abNotes.md

 ##A Basic page sampler
 ##====================
 Just for context it would be good to know if this code is for the Chicago project or the University of Washington project.
-I haven't bumped into it yet but I haven't converted the R code upstream of classify-pages yet.
+I haven't bumped into it yet but I haven't converted the R code upstream of classify-pages yet.a

 ##Modeling tools for sequence labeling
 ##====================================